harismuneer/Ultimate-Social-Scrapers/README.md

 ### How to Run

-There's a file named "input.txt".
-You can add as many profiles as you want in the following format with each link on a new line:
+Create a file named "input.txt" and add as many profiles as you want in the following format with each link on a new line:

 ```
 https://www.facebook.com/andrew.ng.96